 The study of Applied Criminology teaches students to scientifically study crime, preparing them for careers in: criminal justice, law enforcement (local, state, or federal), victim and social psychological services, border security, education, fire and medical services, and corrections, probation, and parole.

-This 2-year, 40 unit master's program is offered in an executive format.
-Classes are held 1-2 weekends per month, with supplemental online sessions in between.
-Students have the choice between concentrations in Criminal Behavior, Global Crime and Homeland Security or Victimology.
+This 2-year, 40-unit master's program is offered full-time in an executive format.
+Classes are held 1-2 weekends per month on-campus with supplemental online sessions in between.

-For questions or more information about this graduate program, contact:
+For questions or more information about the Applied Criminology master's program contact:

 Northern California Campuses - Sacramento, San Francisco, and Fresno